apache/skywalking-satellite/docs/en/guides/compile/How-to-compile.md

 # Compiling

+## Go version

+Go version `1.17` or higher is supported for compilation.

 ## Platform
 Linux, MacOS and Windows are supported in SkyWalking Satellite.
 However, some components don't fit the Windows platform, including:
 1. mmap-queue